 No place in the US is friendlier or more welcoming than the Midwest.
 We have to be.
 It’s cold here half the year and we need to huddle together for warmth.
 We want Midwest Gathering to be an extension of that welcoming and friendly nature.
 This is a new experiment in this part of the country and we are just so grateful for everyone who has shown an interest in it, so the least we can do is welcome you with open arms and make sure you have a few days where you not only learn, but also enjoy yourself.

-You can expect to spend your days split between listening to keynote lectures from our 8 speakers, participating in smaller breakout sessions lead by our speakers and some special guests, participating in panels and Q+A sessions, and most importantly, ample downtime to make new friends, eat good food, and explore Detroit with your camera in hand.
+You can expect to spend your days split between listening to keynote lectures from our 8 speakers, participating in smaller breakout sessions lead by our speakers and some special guests, dancing with drag queens and one another, and most importantly, ample downtime to make new friends, eat good food, and explore Detroit with your camera in hand.

 We don’t want this to be a conference where you worry about not being “cool” enough.
 Heather, one of our founders, listens to multiple Dungeons and Dragons podcasts, alright?
 You’re welcome here no matter what your weird thing is (or isn’t, it’s totally fine to just be a normal person with normal interests).
 If you’re an extrovert, there will be plenty of people for you to dazzle with your jokes and your charm.
 If you’re an introvert, there will be cozy sofas and corners for you to take a rest from the hustle and bustle and have a more intimate conversation with someone.
 Come as you are, we want you here, not just for the warmth.